mictaege/arete/Readme.md

 ```
 A specification written in Gerkhin style contains one or more scenarios as nested classes.
 Each scenario defines several executable steps.

-See [source](/src/test/java/com/github/mictaege/arete/CalculatorGherkinStyleSpec.java) for a complete example.
+See [Tests](/src/test/java/com/github/mictaege/arete) for more examples.

 ### Descriptive Style